La Femme Boudoir Photography

 Boudoir photo shoots are kind of a new thing for the general public.

-Throughout the years, models and actresses were the only ones you’d see posed intimately in a professional photography studio setting.
-The life of a model and/or actress, in and of itself, is a pretty mystifying.
+Throughout the past, models and actresses were the only ones you'd see posed intimately in a professional photography setting.
+The model and actress life, in and of itself, is a pretty mystifying idea.

 I feel like when ordinary, every day, non-actress, non-model girls think of boudoir photo shoot sessions; they ask similar questions.
-Who is this person being posed and photographed like this, and why is she so important she gets a shoot like this?
+Who is this person, posed and photographed like this, and why is she important?

 There are so many questions.
 Just a few weeks ago, I was photographing a woman in her 50s who broke down right before her session was about to begin.
-She said to me, “Who am I to be doing something like this?
+She said to me, "Who am I to be doing something like this?
 What gives me the right to be here?
-What am I, crazy?”
+What am I, crazy?"
 It opened my eyes.
 For a moment, I panicked.
-I put myself in her shoes, because I've thought this about myself time and time again.
 For a moment, I thought she had a point.
-But then I got out of my own head and all of my clients' testimonials reminded me about why I do what I do.
-My shoulders relaxed.
-I recentered and replied, “Because every woman deserves to feel beautiful and own a beautiful portrait of herself.”
-And she smiled the most fantastic smile of relief, nodded her head in agreement, and we began our session.
+All of my clients' testimonials reminded me about why I do what I do, and then I recentered and replied, "Because every woman deserves to feel beautiful and own a beautiful portrait of herself."
+And she smiled the most fantastic smile of relief, nodded her head, and we began our session.

 A Boudoir Photo Shoot is not just for Fancy or Well-Known Women

-I’m here to assure you that a boudoir photography is for all women, regardless of where they are in their life or their size and shape.
+I'm here to assure you that a boudoir is not just for fancy or well-known women.
 I photograph everyday women.
-Corporate 9-5ers, entrepreneurs, and professionals.
-College grads to grandmothers.
+Everyone between 9-5ers and entrepreneurs.
+The college grad and grandmothers.
 There are bachelorettes, brides, and 10-year-anniversary celebrators.
 I photograph the thin ones and the curvier ones, and everyone brings something different to the table.
-I LOVE what I do, and I’m here to demystify it for you.
+I LOVE what I do, and I'm here to demystify it for you.
 Hear me out.

 What happens at a boudoir photo shoot?

 We have fun.
-We get hair and makeup done, we chat and become acquainted or catch up on old times.
-We dress up and dress down, and we make it one heck of an experience for everyone involved.
+We get hair and makeup done, we chat and become acquainted or catch up on old times, we dress up and dress down, and we make it one heck of an experience for everyone involved.
 And by we, I mean me, my client, and a makeup artist.
-It's just us.
-I don’t have a lighting and styling team; it’s just me controlling the setting and posing.
-No one is running around with a clipboard, and no one else is perfecting things other than me.
-Clients get to relax, let go, have fun, and feel beautiful, and I take care of all the details.
+I don't have a team; it's just me.
+No one is running around with a clipboard, and no one else is fixing lights for me.
+Clients get to have fun and feel beautiful, and I do all the technical stuff.

 Just my Client and Me